jmettraux/aachen/src/ck01__skill_checks.md

 Skill checks may also oppose different combinations of skills and attributes.

 For example, a scout may roll DEX/Sneak against a sentinel WIS/Notice.

-> profession.
-If the NPC has no reason to be particularly good at the challenge,
-> they simply roll 2d6 and add nothing.

 ## skill check probabilities